 ASBPA advocates for healthy coastlines by supporting national and regional policies that will improve the United States ability to protect, restore and maintain coastal systems.
 Our focus is in three areas:

 - federal investment in restoration, resilience and research funding;

-- improving regulatory and review process for coastal projects;
+- expediting coastal projects by improving regulatory and review process for coastal projects;

 Investing in Our Coast

 Healthy coasts are a wise investment.
 Healthy coastlines bring multiple returns on the investment made by the federal government, state and local project sponsors and private investors.
 Including these multiple benefits in benefit-cost ratios (BCRs), as well as looking for cost efficiencies through collaboration, are critical to preserving our coasts.
 ASBPA advocates to ensure federal funding for coastal restoration, resilience and research is, at minimum, maintained at current annual levels, and a policy or commitment for long-term coastal funding has been introduced in Congress.

 Expediting Coastal Projects

 Coastal restoration and resilience projects are often delayed, made more expensive or left unbuilt due to inefficiencies and inconsistencies in federal regulatory and review processes.
 Improving regulatory and review will allow beneficial coastal projects to be implemented quickly, efficiently and in an environmentally sound manner.
 ASBPA advocates to have permitting and approval time for federal and non-federal coastal protection projects expedited.